Assisted Suicide / Euthanasia

 -

-Evidence from Oregon, the assisted suicide model of which the Leadbeater Bill is following, shows that these eligibility criteria have over time led to applications for assisted suicide for normally non-terminal conditions such as anorexia, diabetes, hernias, and arthritis, due to their becoming ‘artificially terminal’ by human action or inaction rather than the inevitable progression of the disease.
+Evidence from Oregon, the assisted suicide model of which both Bill are following, shows that these eligibility criteria have over time led to applications for assisted suicide for normally non-terminal conditions such as anorexia, diabetes, hernias, and arthritis, due to their becoming ‘artificially terminal’ by human action or inaction rather than the inevitable progression of the disease.

 -